MODM coordination of clinical studies

 OBJECTIVES

-highlights of the clinical studies coordination pathway
+Key strengths of the clinical trial coordination program

 – Project-based learning

-- Professional integration
+– Professional Integration

-- Work-study
+– Work-study program

-- In-class professional lecturers (40% in M1, 70% in M2)
+– Professional speakers in person (40% in M1, 70% in M2)

-- Student follow-up
+– Student monitoring

-SPECIFIC KNOWLEDGE PROVIDED BY THE COURSE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE COURSE

-Master 1
+Master's 1

 - Therapeutic approaches

-- Introduction to clinical database management, CDISC standards.
+- Introduction to Clinical Database Management, CDISC Standards.

-- Medical writing according to ICH
+- Medical writing according to the ICH

 - Feasibility study, human and financial resource requirements